Eburones: Territory

 They have been identified by Belgian archaeologists with a material culture in northern Limburg and the Campine region.
-According to Edith Wightman (1985), "this would certainly account for the propinquity of Eburones and Menapii mentioned by Caesar; the distribution of war-time staters attributed to the Eburones (a mixture of transrhenine and Treveran elements) also corresponds with this group."
-Based on the concentrations of coins, Nico Roymans (2004) has proposed to also regard the eastern half of the Rhine–Meuse delta as part of the Eburonean polity.
-The area was later inhabited by the Batavians, who likely assimilated the local Eburones in this scenario.
+According to Edith Wightman, "this would certainly account for the propinquity of Eburones and Menapii mentioned by Caesar; the distribution of war-time staters attributed to the Eburones (a mixture of transrhenine and Treveran elements) also corresponds with this group."
+Based on the concentrations of coins, Nico Roymans has proposed that the eastern half of the Rhine–Meuse delta should be seen as part of the Eburonean polity.
+During later Roman times this area was inhabited by the Batavians, who likely assimilated the local Eburones according to this scenario.

 Another part of the Eburones also fled to a remote area of the Ardennes, where Ambiorix himself is said to have gone with some cavalry.
 Caesar also portrays the Scheldt river (Scaldis) as flowing into the Meuse, apparently confusing this river with the Sambre.
 This has led scholars to argue that Caesar or later copyists sometimes confused river names or used them differently than later writers did.
 Some scholars have argued for a location in the northern Eifel region, but this is difficult to reconcile with the fact that the Condrusi, who gave their name to the Condroz region, are described by Caesar as dwelling between the Treveri and Eburones.
 Wightman further notes that "no cultural groupings can be isolated to suit the Eburones in the north Eifel".